API Reference

 100

-async interpolate_seq(start, end, *, duration, step=0, transition=<function Clock._linear>, output_type=<class 'tuple'>) AsyncIterator
+async interpolate_seq(start, end, *, duration, step=0, transition=<function Clock._linear>) AsyncIterator

-An alias for interpolate_sequence().
+An alias of interpolate_sequence().

-async interpolate_sequence(start, end, *, duration, step=0, transition=<function Clock._linear>, output_type=<class 'tuple'>) AsyncIterator
+async interpolate_sequence(start, end, *, duration, step=0, transition=<function Clock._linear>) AsyncIterator

 async for v in clock.interpolate_sequence([0, 50], [100, 100], duration=100, step=30):